Bruce Lunsford

-William Bruce Lunsford (born November 11, 1947) is an American attorney, businessman, and politician from Kentucky.
-He has served various roles in the Kentucky Democratic Party, including party treasurer, Deputy Development Secretary, and Head of Commerce.
+William Bruce Lunsford (November 11, 1947 – September 5, 2026) was an American attorney, businessman and politician from Kentucky.
+He served various roles in the Kentucky Democratic Party, including party treasurer, Deputy Development Secretary, and Head of Commerce.
 Lunsford was the Democratic nominee for Kentucky's United States Senate seat in 2008, unsuccessfully challenging incumbent Mitch McConnell.

 Early life and education

 Bruce Lunsford was born in Kenton County, Kentucky on November 11, 1947, to Amos and Billie Lunsford; Lunsford's mother, Billie, was later killed in an automobile accident by a drunk driver.
 When Lunsford was a child, his father left his job as a union shop steward for General Electric Cincinnati and borrowed money to purchase a small farm in Piner, Kentucky, where Lunsford spent his childhood.

 In high school, Lunsford became an all-conference basketball player at Simon Kenton High School, and was also a five-year starter on the baseball team.

 When he enrolled at University of Kentucky in 1965, he worked as an intramural adviser on campus and joined the Pi Kappa Alpha fraternity.
 Lunsford graduated with a political science degree in 1969, with a minor in accounting.

 After graduation, Lunsford went to work for a Cincinnati accounting firm, passed the CPA exam and became a Certified Public Accountant in 1970.
 That fall, he started taking evening classes at the Salmon P. Chase College of Law, and graduated in the top ten percent of his class in 1974.

 Lunsford entered the National Guard during law school.
 After training at Fort Bragg and Fort Lee, he became a member of the U.S. Army Reserves at Fort Thomas, where he stayed for five and a half years.

 He donated $1 million to the Salmon P. Chase College of Law.